 - Tech startups face another unique problem with a press release – how to write a startup press release accurately without going over the head of end-users and journalists.

 So we’re going to show you the best practices for writing a terrific tech startup press release, provide some startup press release examples, and explain ways you can get your message in the hands of real journalists.

 Remember, your first startup press releases need to grab the interest of the press.
-A lot is riding on these initial efforts!
+A lot is riding on these initial media outreach efforts!

 - You’re better off spending a few hours on a great press release than churning through several mediocre pieces in the beginning.